 - 8 Passenger Lift.
 This should be 1,100mm wide, and 1,400mm deep for a maximum weight of 630kg.

 - 17 Passenger Lift.
 The lift should be 1,200mm wide, and 2,300mm deep for a maximum weight of 1,275kg.

 Passenger Lifts Designed for a Range of Users

-Should your passenger lift be required to carry wheelchair users as part of its daily volume, there will be adjustments to be made to the size and positioning:
+Should your passenger lift be required to carry wheelchair users as part of its daily volume, there will need to be adjustments made to the passenger lifts sizes and positioning:

 - There should be adequate space left in front of the lift doors to allow wheelchair users to navigate out of the cabin.

 - If the cabin is single entry, mirrors need to be provided to allow wheelchair users to be able turn around efficiently, so that they are facing the exit doors.
 At no time should a wheelchair user be expected to reverse out of a lift.